Green Apple was founded on the premise that post-secondary planning should be organized, meaningful, reflective and creative.

 Benefits: Priority scheduling, research and communication included, guidance through entire process

-Individual Meetings - *Open to students in rising 9th-12th grade, transfer students, college students seeking help with graduate school, and parents
+Individual Meetings - *Open to students in rising 9th-12th grade, transfer students, college students seeking help with graduate school, and parents.
+Our 12th grade availability is currently limited due to high numbers.

 Please note: Students must be registered and parents must sign a contract and provide credit card information before meetings are scheduled.